dubzzz/js-fb-autopoke/README.md

 Download the module `Greasemonkey` and create a new script. `Greasemonkey` will automatically run the script each time you go on poke webpage.

-The source code should be:
+The source code should start with:
 ```JavaScript
 // ==UserScript==
 // @name        poke